Click on the image to run Online Demo

 The new selection feature of the GLG GIS Object and Map Server allows queries to determine the names and other attributes of towns or streets on the map under the cursor.
 The GLG Map Server was further optimized to increase performance of huge hierarchically-tiled data sets.
 Other performance optimizations increased performance of automatic label layout as well as the text rendering speed.

-data points with high update rates.
-Several strip charts of various
+number of data points with high update rates.
+Several charts

-types are provided, including strip charts and XY scatter plots.
+of various types are provided, including strip charts and XY

 The charts use the new Chart object that provides not only the high-performance rendering, but also a number of new functionalities integrated into the chart:

 displaying multiple lines with tens of thousands of data points and updating them with real-time data hundreds of times per second